 Their linen production is organic from start to finish.
 Their flax is grown without the use of pesticides or synthetic fertilizers and the material is dyed without relying on commonly used substances such as chlorine and cobalt.
 Boggi's dedication to delivering organic textiles reinforces our commitment to producing quality garments that are gentle on the Earth.

-SuitsThe Marzotto Group in an Italian textile manufacturer, based in Veldango.
+SuitsThe Marzotto group is an Italian textile manufacturer, based in Veldango.

 Created in 1836